Robert D. Perkins Sr.: Early life and education

 Robert Perkins served in the U.S. Army, fought in World War II, and was honorably discharged in 1944.
 He would later meet Trudie Mae Chester while matriculating at Florida A&M University.

 He graduated from Florida Agricultural and Mechanical University in 1947 with a degree in physics, auto mechanics, and mathematics, later teaching each of these subjects as a professor at both his alma mater and Florida State University.

-Robert Perkins married Trudie Mae Chester (1921-2013) on September 10, 1946.
+Robert Perkins married Trudie Mae Chester on September 10, 1946.
 Their children were Robert Dean Perkins Jr., Romerio Dorianzo Perkins, Loretta Zelena Perkins Speed, Jacqueline Yvonne Perkins and Reginuer Demetre Perkins.

 Career

-Robert and Trudie Perkins owned and operated Perkins Service Station and Beauty Shop, which was located on the corner of Osceola Street and Railroad Avenue (now Wahnish Way).
+Robert and Trudie Perkins owned and operated Perkins Service Station and Beauty Shop, which was located on the corner of Osceola Street and Railroad Avenue (now Althea Gibson Way).
 Notably, they provided an array of services (at minimal cost or by extending credit) to Bond residents, as well as faculty, staff, and students at FAMU.
 Perkins Service Station was the only black-owned service station with three (3) gas pumps.
 They were able to provide ample levels of gas to residents participating in the Tallahassee bus boycott.
 A professor at both FAMU and Florida State University, Mr. Perkins also spent countless hours tutoring FAMU teaching assistants and students in math, chemistry, and other subjects.
 In his quest to facilitate learning gains, he would often extend assistance to students/faculty outside of the classroom.
 He tutored many of them at the service station as he repaired automobiles (late night) or at his own home.

 During the early 1950s, Robert Perkins was one of the only black residents who advocated for the construction of recreational facilities for black youth.
 He persisted in his efforts for a protracted period.
 When it became apparent that this was not a priority for City of Tallahassee officials, Mr. Perkins and Mr. Charlie Jenkins loaded their vehicles with black youth and took them to play at recreation centers and parks in white neighborhoods.
 This action prompted the City to identify and allocate funding for construction of a recreation center for blacks.
 Soon thereafter, Jake Gaither Park and Recreation Center was constructed in 1954.
 During the early '60s, Mr. Perkins headed the Recreation Advisory Council and petitioned the City and Leon County Commissions to provide more funds, support, and manpower for expansion of the Negro recreation facilities in Tallahassee and throughout the County.